Barnard’s star b (GJ 699 b)

 (Imaginary picture of Barnard’s star b – GJ 699 b credit: Ryusuke Kuroki, Natsuki Hosono and Yosuke A. Yamashiki)

-Although the planetary radius is not estimated by the radial velocity method, the estimated value from ExoKyoto is about 1.37 times the radius Earth (0.12 times of Jupiter).
+The planet radius has not been estimated because it is measured by the radial velocity method, but ExoKyoto estimated it to be about 1.37 times the radius of Earth (0.12 times that of Jupiter).

-Since the planet has an elliptical orbit with an eccentricity of 0.32, it moves from 0.3 to 0.5 astronomical units away from it’s host star.
-Therefore, it might have extreme seasons.
-However, the snow line (the position of the asteroid belt in our solar system) is located inside the orbit, and even with the maximum greenhouse effect limit by Kopparapu it would be located outside the maximum greenhouse effect limit (in both cases 0.13 astronomical units), it is considered to be a much colder planet than previously thought.
+GJ 669 b has an elliptical orbit with an eccentricity of 0.32, so it is located within 0.3 astronomical units from Barnard’ star at its closest distance, and about 0.5 astronomical units when moving away from it.
+Therefore, the planet might be subject to extreme seasons.
+However, the snowline (the position of the asteroid belt in the solar system) is located inside its orbit, so even if the maximum greenhouse effect limit by Kopparapu is used, it will be outside this limit (both are 0.13 astronomical units).
+It is considered to be a “cold” planet, much more than the previously described.

 Size of GJ 699 b – Barnard’s star b